-So, one new idea of creating quantum-randomness, is to use the CPU itself.
+So, one way towards creating physically-based randomness, is to use the CPU of a computer.

-So here's the idea.
-Basically, to make a computer become physically aware of itself!
+The end-goal is to make a computer become physically aware of itself!
 How?
-Well... the idea is to make a computer itself become undeterministic.
+Well... the first step, is to make a computer become undeterministic.
+To make maths, unpredictable.

 How?
 Well... all maths is done on physical objects.
-If we measure the physical objects as they do the math, checking for example the random variations in heat / electric-field / time-taken...
+If we measure the physical objects, for example checking the variations in heat / electric-field / time-duration...

-We can use this as a way to make the device function as a physical object rather than just a thing to do math with.
-An analogy, is that while books can be pure information, you can also hit people with books, or throw them at someone (lol).
+We can use this to make the device function as a physical object rather than just a thing to do math with.
+An analogy, is that while books can be seen as pure information, you can also hit people with books, or throw them at someone (lol).

 Or you can bang on the book like a drum!
 To make music.